Linuxfabrik/lfops/roles/apache_httpd/README.rst

     | enable/disable configuration snippets"
-    apache-httpd:crs,                   "Download, verify and install OWASP ModSecurity Core Rule Set (CRS)" apache-httpd:modules,               "Ensure base and additional packages are in their desired state" apache-httpd:systemd,               "Ensure that the httpd service is in the desired state"
+    apache-httpd:crs,                   "Download, verify and install OWASP ModSecurity Core Rule Set (CRS)" apache-httpd:modules,               "Ensure base and additional packages are in their desired state" apache-httpd:state,                 "Ensure that the httpd service is in the desired state"

 Role Variables - Overview